2qx/awesome-bitcoin-cash/README.md

 - [bitcoin whitepaper via ips](https://gateway.ipfs.io/ipfs/QmRA3NWM82ZGynMbYzAgYTSXCVM14Wx1RZ8fKP42G6gjgj)
 - [A list of websites hosting the bitcoin whitepaper](https://blockchair.com/bitcoin/whitepaper), with sha256 hashes calculated hourly
 - [Instructions and code](https://bitcoin.stackexchange.com/questions/35959/how-is-the-whitepaper-decoded-from-the-blockchain-tx-with-1000x-m-of-n-multisi) for decoding a version of the original paper hosted on the bitcoin blockchain

-**note**

-In the lead up-to the chain fork with BTC, certain members of the small-block side [attempted](https://github.com/bitcoin-dot-org/bitcoin.org/issues/1325) to make amendments and revisions to the original whitepaper.
-For this reason, the original bitcoin whitepaper is actively monitored and checked for integrity.

 # Roadmaps